New cardholders can earn 60,000 bonus points after spending $4,000 in the first three months of account opening.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Along with a 50,000-point bonus, the Citi Premier card allows cardholders to earn rewards on every purchase and offers a variety of perks, including a 25 percent higher redemption value on travel.
+Along with a 60,000-point bonus, the Citi Premier card allows cardholders to earn rewards on every purchase and offers a variety of perks, including a 25 percent higher redemption value on travel.

-These benefits do come with a price tag, though: After the first year, cardholders will be charged an annual fee of $95.
+These benefits do come with a price tag, though: cardholders will be charged an annual fee of $95.
 However, the card’s yearly value more than makes up for its annual fee each year.

 Why use it?If you’re a frequent traveler or heavy commuter, you will benefit from this card’s bonus rate on travel.
 For those who regularly eat out or attend entertainment events, the 2-point rate is an added bonus.Read review